-- A. Shift employees covered under this Agreement will work a forty-two (42) hours work week; straight day work employees shall work a forty (40) hours week.
-Hours of work for other employees covered by this Agreement will be scheduled in accordance with the following: - 1.
-Employees covered by this Agreement who are assigned to a shift schedule shall work twenty-four (24) consecutive hours on duty, followed by seventy-two (72) consecutive hours off duty.
+A. Shift employees covered under this Agreement will work a forty-two (42) hour work week; straight day work employees shall work a forty (40) hours week.
+Hours of work for other employees covered by this Agreement will be scheduled in accordance with the following:

+- 1. Employees covered by this Agreement who are assigned to fire suppression and EMS related operational duties on a shift schedule shall work twenty-four (24) consecutive hours on duty, followed by seventy-two (72) consecutive hours off duty.
 The shift schedule shall commence at 0700 hours. - 2.
-Day Work Schedule: 5 -8 hour Days Employees covered by this Agreement who are assigned to a day work schedule shall work Monday through Friday, from 0700 hours until 1500 hours. - 3.
-Non-station Personnel.
+Day Work Schedule: Employees covered by this Agreement who are assigned to fire suppression and EMS related operational duties on a day work schedule shall work five 8 hour days, Monday through Friday, from 0700 hours until 1500 hours.